 What’s the solution to this problem?
 Integrating science and language arts.
-Coupling inquiry-based science lessons and language arts instruction allows educators to prepare students for the critical reading and open response portions of NCLB tests without neglecting science education.
+Coupling inquiry-based science lessons and language arts instruction allows educators to prepare students for the critical reading and open response portions of standardized tests without neglecting science education.
 And here’s the good news: It’s much easier than you might think.

 Over the last few years, I’ve developed a number of ways to sneak key science concepts into popular language arts teaching strategies.
 These include: